-- At the beginning of a headline, complete TODO keywords. - After '\', complete TEX symbols supported by the exporter. - After '', complete CamelCase versions of all headlines in the buffer. - After ':', complete tags used elsewhere in the buffer. - After '#+', complete the special keywords like 'TYP_TODO' or 'OPTIONS' which set file-specific options for Org-mode.
-When the option keyword is already complete, pressing M-(TAB) again will insert example settings for this keyword. - Elsewhere, complete dictionary words using ispell.
+- At the beginning of a headline, complete TODO keywords. - After '\', complete TeX symbols supported by the exporter. - After '', complete headlines in the current buffer so that they can be used in search links like '[[find this headline]]'. - After ':', complete tags.
+The list of tags is taken from the variable orgtag-alist (possibly set through the '#+TAGS' in-buffer option, see Section 7.2 [Setting tags], page 36), or it is created dynamically from all tags used in the current buffer. - After '[', complete link abbreviations (see Section 4.5 [Link abbreviations], page 22). - After '#+', complete the special keywords like 'TYP_TODO' or 'OPTIONS' which set file-specific options for Org-mode.
+When the option keyword is already complete, pressing $M-\langle TAB \rangle$ again will insert example settings for this keyword. - In the line after '#+STARTUP: ', complete startup keywords, i.e. valid keys for this line. - Elsewhere, complete dictionary words using ispell.